 And always turn off the tree lights if you're not going to be in the room.

 Give it a second life

-When the holidays are over, don't just drag your tree to the curb so it ends up in a landfill.
+When the holidays are over, don't just drag your tree to the curb.
 Instead, prop it up against other trees in your backyard and add some bird seed, raisins or nuts to create a little welcoming bird habitat.